crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 After `self.buffer` is initialized, it is modified only by the owner in `fn resize(): 'L307`.
-Since the contents inside a buffer is always accessed modulo the buffer's capacity (`'L109`, `'L211`, `'L409`) and the buffer's size is always nonzero, there are no buffer overruns.
+Since the contents inside a buffer is always accessed modulo the buffer's capacity (`'L109`, `'L211`, `'L406`) and the buffer's size is always nonzero, there are no buffer overruns.

 Thus it remains to prove that the buffer is not used after it has been freed.
-Thanks to Crossbeam, we don't need to take care of all the details of memory reclamation; [this RFC][rfc-relaxed-memory] says that as a user of Crossbeam, we only need to prove that:
+Thanks to Crossbeam, we don't need to take care of all the details of memory reclamation; the [relaxed-memory RFC][rfc-relaxed-memory] proves that as a user of Crossbeam, we only need to show:

 - When a buffer is deferred to be dropped (`'L308`), there are no longer references to the buffer in the shared memory, and no concurrent mutators introduce a reference to the buffer in the memory